-Home / Services / Interventions Clinical practice
+Home / Services / Interventions

 The tools we use to help youth heal and grow

-Health Through Doing
+Healing Through Doing

 Occupational therapists help people participate in the things they want and need to do through the therapeutic use of everyday activities.
-At the core of occupational therapy is a belief in health through doing — whether that means participating in practical activities, leisure pursuits, or more subtle work like cultivating empathy or identifying personal values.
+At the core of occupational therapy is a belief in health through doing, whether that means participating in practical activities, leisure pursuits, or more subtle work like cultivating empathy or identifying personal values.

 Youth bracelet making intervention at OTTP-NorCal